Euro area bond yields rise with inflation concerns in focus

 However, some analysts see a further widening from the current levels.

-"Unless ECB comments turn more attentive, BTP spreads could test further upside with today's (Italian) budget announcement likely to confirm a budget deficit above 3% (of gross domestic product) until 2025 and ahead of S&P's rating review," said Rainer Guntermann rate strategist at Commerzbank.
+"Unless ECB comments turn more attentive, BTP spreads could test further upside," said Rainer Guntermann rate strategist at Commerzbank.

+On Monday, Italy's government approved a budget with measures worth around 24 billion euros.
+Under the plans, the deficit will rise to 4.3% of gross domestic product next year.

+Italian central bank governor Ignazio Visco said on Friday the spread differential with German bonds is "relevant" but is far from the 2011 levels when the euro zone was facing a crisis.

 ITcds https://tmsnrt.rs/3ZVn7iI